system76/docs/content/login-from-live-disk.md

 ### Encrypted Disk

 To get access to an encrypted disk, these additional commands need to be run in order to unlock the disk.

-Please use the `lsblk` command described above to determine the correct drive and partition.
+>**Note**: The drive names listed below (e.g. `/dev/sda3`) may not match your drive configuration.
+Use the `lsblk` command described above to determine the correct drive and partition.

 | **SATA Drives**                                    | **NVMe Drives**                                   |
 |:--------------------------------------------------:|:-------------------------------------------------:|